 First and foremost, locating the dental records of the patient will be crucial to moving the case forward.
 Once you have the original dental records, you can demonstrate the change in the patient’s condition from before and after the services were provided.
 Next, as mentioned above, a patient will need to gain the testimony of an expert to support their claim that there was a breach in the standard of care.
 After getting an expert to testify on your behalf, you and your lawyer should approach the dentist with an offer of a settlement before taking the case to trial.
 The dentist will also need to get an expert to testify, and the degree to which the two experts agree will determine how quickly a settlement can begin.

-The best way to ensure that your interest are protected in the event of a dental injury or damage caused by a dental procedure is to contact a lawyer as soon as possible.
+The best way to ensure that your interest are protected in the event of a dental injury or damage caused by a dental procedure is to contact our Parramatta Personal Injury Lawyers as soon as possible.